jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 * Create a supervisor
 * Add the actors and the timer tasks to the supervisor as workers
 * Run the supervisor, which runs the workers
-* See spot run…
+* See spot run...
 * Stop everything by stopping the supervisor

-## Slide 17: Event-driven Programming
+## Slide 28: Event-driven Programming

 * The event-driven paradigm has become popular recently because of Node.js
 * JavaScript itself is event-driven